parse-community/docs/_includes/graphql/customisation.md

     savedCartItem = await cartItem.save({ quantity: 1, item, user });
   }

-  // Encode the Parse objectId to a Relay Global Object Identification
+  // Encode the Parse objectId to a Relay Node Id
-  // (a special use-case base64 id string) for Parse GraphQL use. const concatObjectId = `CartItem:${savedCartItem.id}`;
+  // for Parse GraphQL use.
-  const cartItemId = Buffer.from(concatObjectId).toString("base64");
+  const cartItemId = toGlobalId('CartItem', savedCartItem.id);

-  // Convert to a JSON object to handle adding the base64 id property. const cartItemJson = savedCartItem.toJSON();
+  // Convert to a JSON object to handle adding the
-  Object.assign(cartItemJson, { id: cartItemId });
+  // Relay Node Id property.
-  return cartItemJson;
+  return { ...savedCartItem.toJSON(), id: cartItemId };
 });
 ```